How to Handle Errors and Debug Barcode Operations in C#

 arrow pointer

-How to Catch and Interpret IronBarcode Exceptions?
+How Do I Catch and Interpret IronBarcode Exceptions?

 IronBarcode Exception Types — Causes and Recommended Fixes